DevEmilio96/How-To-Create-LostSaga-Private-Server/README.md

 # How to create a lost saga private server

 [HELP] How to create a LostSaga private server
-I noticed that there is no guide that shows in detail how to start addressing the problem, the guide I propose is a base from which to start, someone should add a solution on how:
+I noticed that there is no guide that shows in detail how to start approach the problem, the guide I propose is a base from which to start, someone should add a solution on how:

 1) What to do with server files, how to use them for a p2p server.
 2) To improve the guide.